-In the third quarter 2019 Tradedoubler finalised an arms-length re-negotiation regarding its current loan agreement with the Company's principal owner Reworld Media S.A.
+In the third quarter 2019 Tradedoubler finalized an arms-length re-negotiation regarding its current loan agreement with the Company's principal owner Reworld Media S.A.
 The Company has increased its current facility with Reworld Media S.A from SEK 40 M to a total of SEK 138 M (EUR 13.45 M) in order to repay the Company's SEK 71 M loan to a Swedish credit institution.

 The facility from Reworld Media S.A. is on market conditions and has a term until 2026 with a fixed interest rate of approximately 3-4%.
-The loan has an amortisation structure where approximately SEK 12-13 M will be repaid each year until 2024.
-In 2024, SEK 6.4 M will be repaid and the remaining part of the loan will be repaid in 2025 or later.
-During 2020, SEK 12.6 M was repaid and since approximately the same amount is to be repaid in 2021, SEK 12.2 M has been classified as a current liability at the balance sheet date.
-The remaining loans are classified as long-term in the balance sheet and amount to SEK 105.6 M, which is adjusted for accrued set-up costs.
+The loan has an amortization structure where approximately SEK 12-13 million will be repaid each year until 2024.
+In 2024, SEK 6.4 million will be repaid and the remaining part of the loan will be repaid in 2025 or later.
+During 2021, an extra amortisation in addition to the plan was made, which led to that the total amortisation for 2021 was SEK 28.6 million.
+In 2022, SEK 12.4 is expected to be amortised according to plan, and is therefore classified as a current liability at the balance sheet date.
+The remaining loans are classified as long-term in the balance sheet and amount to SEK 80.2 million, which is adjusted for accrued set-up costs.
 The loan has a covenant which means that the entire loan must be repaid if a possible change in company control should take place.